-City University of New York College of Staten Island, DePaul University (IL), James Madison University (VA), Northern Arizona University, Sinclair Community College (OH), and University of Wisconsin-La Crosse will partner with six Japanese higher education institutions to develop, deliver, and assess COIL courses to be offered in 2019.
+City University of New York College of Staten Island, DePaul University (IL), James Madison University (VA), University of Alabama, Sinclair Community College (OH), and University of Wisconsin-La Crosse will partner with six Japanese higher education institutions to develop, deliver, and assess COIL courses to be offered in 2019.
 Faculty from the selected U.S. and Japanese institutions will collaborate to develop a joint syllabus, and students in the two countries will then work together to complete assignments that meet shared learning objectives.

 “An indispensable aspect of the selection process was that the six schools represented the vast diversity of U.S. higher education.
 Students who attend community colleges, small private, large public, or other types of institutions deserve access to global perspectives,” said ACE President Ted Mitchell.

 The U.S.-Japan COIL Initiative is supported through a grant from the U.S. Embassy Tokyo, and coordinated in partnership with Japan’s Ministry of Education, Culture, Sports, Science, and Technology (MEXT).

 “The U.S. Embassy is proud to support the development of new COIL courses to connect U.S. and Japanese institutions.
 COIL is a promising option for U.S. and Japanese students.
 It is a potential gateway to study abroad in the other country, and it gives students experience collaborating virtually with teammates across the globe, an increasingly vital skill in today’s workforce,” said Carolyn Glassman, Minister-Counselor for Public Affairs at the U.S. Embassy in Tokyo.